 We live in an era where technology transforms and influences our daily lives more than ever before; as a result, technological innovation is critical to our success.
-By acquiring or partnering with domestic-focused logistics companies that have strong local networks, we are strategically leveraging technology for better and more efficient last-mile delivery solutions.
+We are strategically leveraging technology for better and more efficient last-mile delivery solutions.
 This approach has significant benefits, and that's why we consider ourselves a technology-driven enterprise, selling transportation and logistics solutions without owning heavy assets.
 We also believe that investing in technologies in the field of e-commerce is key to the movement of goods and services efficiently whilst maintaining our market-leading position.